SVP64 Branch Conditional behaviour

 to be tested, and when sz=0

-may still be decremented by the total number of nonmasked elements,
+not used, CTR may still be decremented by the total number of nonmasked

-acting in effect as either a popcount or cntlz depending on which
+elements, acting in effect as either a popcount or cntlz depending

 Micro-Architectural Implementation Note: when implemented on top of a Multi-Issue Out-of-Order Engine it is possible to pass a copy of the predicate and the prerequisite CR Fields to all Branch Units, as well as the current value of CTR at the time of multi-issue, and for each Branch Unit to compute how many times CTR would be subtracted, in a fully-deterministic and parallel fashion.
 A SIMD-based Branch Unit, receiving and processing multiple CR Fields covered by multiple predicate bits, would do the exact same thing.
 Obviously, however, if CTR is modified within any given loop (mtctr) the behaviour of CTR is no longer deterministic.